 Compared to the

 Understand how to integrate the payment form into your product.
-Payment form , the Payment page offers fewer customization options but simplifies the process.
-There is no need for CSS files, as all required parameters are included in the
+Payment Form , the Solidgate Payment Page offers fewer customization options but simplifies the process.
+There is no need for CSS files, as all required parameters are included in the .

-Display the shop’s name on the Payment page by entering it in the HUB Public Information section.
+Display the name of your shop on the payment page by entering it in the HUB Public Information section.

-Specify the name of the goods or services being sold, which will be visible to customers on the Payment page.
+Specify the name of the goods or services being sold to be visible to customers on the payment page.

 Include additional payment methods like PayPal by passing the method name in an array.

-Change the Pay button’s font color by providing a HEX value.
+Change the Pay button font color by providing a HEX value.

-Customize the Pay button’s color using a HEX value.
+Customize the Pay button color using a HEX value.

 Choose whether to display the cardholder field on the payment page by setting a boolean value.

-Attach the merchant’s Terms & Conditions URL to a checkbox.
+Attach the merchant’s Terms and Conditions URL to a checkbox.

 Specify a URL to redirect customers who click the back button, adding a back button to the payment and status pages.

-It is important to remember that the Payment page can be opened both on the desktop and mobile, and the location of information, in this case, is different.
+It is important to remember that customers open the payment page on both desktop and mobile devices, and the location of information, in this case, is different.

 This is static information the merchant fills out within the HUB by channel.

-Merchants have the option to set the public channel name (it is recommended to use a name with a length of up to 15 characters for displaying the full name on the Back to button) and public channel logo in the Channel Settings section.
+Merchants can set the public channel name, ensuring it is up to 15 characters for full display on the Back to button, and public channel logo in the Channel Settings section.

-If this data is included in the channel settings, both the merchant name and the merchant logo will be displayed on the Payment page.
+If the channel settings contain this data, both the merchant name and merchant logo appear on the payment page.

 In the HUB Public Information section, you can define the Channel logo (JPEG, PNG or GIF up to 1024 kb).

-The amount and currency of the payment are displayed in two places on the Payment page, using the currency sign for popular currencies instead of the ISO currency code.
+The amount and currency of the payment are displayed in two places on the payment page, with the currency sign for popular currencies instead of the ISO currency code.

-If the merchant uses the subscription flow, we also display information depending on the scenario:
+If the merchant uses the subscription flow, there is also information about it depending on the scenario: